wlbr/myip/README.md

 Add a configuration file to add

    - the site name and analytics id to track the accesses with Google analytics.
-   - an upload address to copy the binary with the deploy make target.
+   - an upload address to copy the binary to with the deploy make target.
 Will try an rsync, so take care for the ssh keys.
    - a test url to call with an browser.
 Simply uses the OS 'open' command usually should start a browser.